cornelcristea/landing-page-pepsi/README.md

 # Landing page (Pepsi brand)
 <br/>
-I am working on a small landing page for a product to improve my knowledge about HTML and CSS
+I started this small project to improve my knowledge about web development and design.
+This project is not done yet and in the future, I want to develop some features with JavaScript to understand better this programming language.
 <br/><br/>
 Developer: Cornel Cristea<br/>
 Tools used: Visual Studio Code<br/>